Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] Talk to the receptionist, then talk to each of your party members to get the spa series of titles.

+#### Yormgen (2)

+- [ ] Check the red box (Illusion).
+- [ ] Speak with the butler of the nobles.
+Enter the Blade Rifts of Zopheir from the west and you will see the Micro Circuit.
+Report back and the male characters will get their Swimsuit Series titles.
+- [ ] Talk to the butler again and go to Halure.
+Go west and talk to Giovanni near the fountain for the Super Aer Conductor.
+Report back and the female characters will get their Swimsuit Seies titles.

 #### Nordopolica (Colosseum)

 - [ ] If you enter the 100 Man Melee with Flynn, you will fight Yuri at the end.
 - [ ] If you talk to the left Receptionist at the Arena, you can enter the **Tag Team Tournament - Challenger**.
 - [ ] With the Letter of Challenge (H. Blades) 2 and if you have cleared **Tag Team Tournament- Challenger** at the Arena, you will unlock **Tag Team Tournament- Hero**.
 - [ ] Clear **Tag Team Tournament- Hero** _Without Karol in the party_.
 Make sure to save before entering the tournament.
 After clearing the tournament, you will be awarded with Karol's **Small Knight** title.
 If you do this fight even once with Karol in the party, you will not be able to obtain the title on this playthrough unless you load an older save files.
 If you don't have Karol and Raven in the Active Party, you will fight them in **Tag Team Tournament- Hero** (PS3 and Definitive Edition)
-- [ ] In Heliord, go down to the Lower Section and talk to Witcher.
-Barrelow X will be modified which unlocks Karol's second Mystic Artes, **Mega Flashbang Ultra X Bomber** (PS3 and Definitive Edition)
-- [ ] After obtaining all recipes from Wonder Chef and unlocking recipes, go to the Port in Nordopolica to talk to Wonder Chef for **Mabo Curry recipe** and the **Cooking Match Invitation**.
-Go to Dahngrest to enter The Bistro Black Hole.
-The participant should have **MASTERED** every HP/TP Recovery recipes and at least Three Stars for the other recipes.
-That will win you the Cooking Series titles (Cooking Battle)
-- [ ] In Yormgen, check the Red Box (Illusion)
-- [ ] In Yormgen, speak with the Butler of the Nobles.
-Enter the Zopheir Rift from the west and you will see the Micro Circuit.
-Report back and the male characters will get their Swimsuit Series titles.
-Talk to the Butler and go to Halure.
-Go west and talk to Giovanni near the Fountain for the Super Aer Board.
-Report back and the female characters will get their Swimsuit Seies titles (PS3 and Definitive Edition)

 - [ ] Go to Mt Temza and head to the third area for Judith's **Sundering Moon** (Judith's Sundering Moon Final Part)
 - [ ] Fly to the Yurzorea Continent East and enter the rock formation for the Sorcerer Ring Level 5 (Fell Arms Part 6)
 - [ ] After (Tough Hound), sleep at King Of Adventure twice to get Repede's **Shining Fang**, **Order of the Loyal Hound** and Repede's **Ultimate Dog Warrior** title (King Of Adventure Final Part)